History of Mozambique in Timeline

 2007: Estimate of Chinese Community Size

-In 2007, one million children in Mozambique did not attend school, mostly from poor rural families.
+In 2007, one million children in Mozambique still did not attend school, mostly from poor rural families.

-In 2007, the government of Mozambique defined a strategy for water supply and sanitation in rural areas, where 62% of the population lives.
+In 2007, the Mozambican government defined a strategy for water supply and sanitation in rural areas, where 62% of the population lives.

-2008: Start of Embezzlement by Calisto Alberto Tomo
+2008: Start of embezzlement by Anti-Drugs Office officials

-Between 2008 and 2010, Calisto Alberto Tomo, director of the Provincial Anti-Drugs Office, colluded with the accountant to steal over 260,000 meticais.
+Between 2008 and 2010, the director and accountant of the Provincial Anti-Drugs Office in Inhambane colluded to steal over 260,000 meticais.

-In 2008, the management contracts for four cities expired, ending the PPP.
+In 2008, the management contracts for urban water supply in four cities expired, marking a change in the public-private partnership structure.

 2009: Start of Portuguese Return

-Starting in 2009, the Portuguese had been returning to Mozambique because of the growing economy in Mozambique and the poor economic situation in Portugal.
+Starting in 2009, the Portuguese began returning to Mozambique because of the growing economy in Mozambique and the poor economic situation in Portugal, according to a 2013 BBC article.

 In August 2010, Mozambique and Botswana signed a memorandum of understanding to develop a 1,100 km railway through Zimbabwe to carry coal from Serule in Botswana to a deepwater port at Techobanine Point.